Ready to turn prospects into buyers?

 Call to action example 5: Pricing table copy tips

-When you list everything included in your price points, it’s easier to establish a premium pricing strategy for your online offer.
-Your pricing table helps your customer better understand the transformation you provide or the problem you solve.
+A clearly written table helps your customer better understand the transformation you provide or the problem you solve.

-Give each price point a distinct name.
+Assign each price point a unique name.

 In the call to action example above, Scarlett from Wealth Builders Society uses Bronze and Silver for her membership levels.

-Their features are clearly displayed in two columns, and the bonuses stand out through the use of a contrasting color.
+Features are clearly displayed in two columns, and the bonuses stand out through the use of a contrasting color.

 Call to action example 6: Pricing table design